SamuXarick/LuDiAI-AfterFix/readme.txt

 LuDiAI AfterFix
 ===============

-LuDiAI AfterFix is an AI that builds road, air and ship routes transporting either mail or passengers.
+LuDiAI AfterFix is an AI that builds road, air, ship and rail routes transporting either mail or passengers.

 It's an AI that is built upon the original work of lukin_'s LuDiAI.